The Southeast Christian Church Controversy: Explained

 Lack of Racial Diversity and Response to Racial Justice

 The Southeast Christian Church has long been known as a predominantly white congregation, which has led to criticism and concerns about the lack of racial diversity within the church.
-With a history of serving a primarily white community, the church has struggled to attract and retain members from diverse backgrounds.

 This lack of diversity has sparked conversations and debates about racial justice within the church and how it can better address issues of race and inclusivity.